4 practical principles of high-quality database integration tests in Go

 Running

-Before that, we need to start our container with Firebase and MySQL with docker-compose up
+Before that, we need to start our container with Firebase and MySQL using docker-compose up.

-command that runs tests in a consistent way (for example, -race
+I prepared a make test command that runs tests in a consistent way (for example, with the -race flag).
+It can also be used in CI.

 $ make test